ashaikh23/ie1-basic-stats/README.md

 #### How to build Basic Statistics and run its tests from the terminal:

-1. Change into the Basic Statistics root directory, which contains the *build.xml* build file.
+2. cd into the Basic Statistics root directory, which contains the `build.xml` build file.

 3. Run `ant` to compile Basic Statistics.